prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 12.

-> "Intelligence is the ability to adapt to change." -Stephen Hawking
+> "Intelligence is the ability to <a href="https://prashantkikani.com/blog/adaptability" target="_blank">adapt</a> to change." -Stephen Hawking

 Change is the only thing constant in life.
 Person who can adapt to these changes, can survive long enough.
 This also holds true from a biological perspective, strong breeds who can adapt will survive & who can't adapt, will die.